 When looking into protection for your trademarks, there are a lot of options.
 You can try to do it yourself.
 I recommend that you hire a trademark attorney, instead.
 But there is also the unfortunate “Door #3”: using one of the many mass-trademark-filing companies.
 Trademarkia is one of the biggest names in this field.
 Or at least it was… until it was re-branded under the LegalForce name.
 With reviews like these, I’m not terribly surprised.
 However, the LegalForce reviews online do not do much to inspire confidence, either.

-In this post, I will share the 3 most recent LegalForce reviews from Google Business and then from Yelp (newest to oldest).
-These are the posts as I found them on August 7, 2017.
+In this post, I will share the 3 most recent LegalForce reviews from Google Business and then from Yelp (newest to oldest) as of the writing of this post.

 Google Business LegalForce Reviews